California medical care for uninsured and free health insurance.

 Pre-Existing Condition Insurance Plan, or PCIP, is a state of California sponsored health insurance program for those denied coverage due to pre-existing medical conditions.
 It offers a broad range of health benefits, including prescription drugs, primary, hospital and specialty care.
 All covered benefits are available even if it is just to treat a pre-existing condition.
 There are deductibles, premiums and out of pocket limits needed in order to qualify.
 Call 877-428-5060.

-Presumptive Eligibility for Pregnant Women offers immediate, temporary coverage for prenatal care to low-income pregnant families.
+Presumptive Eligibility for Pregnant Women offers immediate, temporary free health insurance coverage for prenatal care to low-income pregnant families.
 Low income and uninsured individuals can receive specific walk-in prenatal care and prescription drugs for conditions related to pregnancy.
 Phone number is 800-824-0088.

 Suzanne Jackson Breast Cancer Fund - Coordinates screening for breast cancer for residents of Coachella Valley.
 Financial aid is offered for people who cannot afford testing, are uninsured, and who meet income requirements.
 760-773-6554

-Vaccines for Children Program (VFC) – Offers either low cost or free vaccines and immunizations for children.
-Vaccines are distributed to the State of California as well as local/county health agencies at no charge.
+Vaccines for Children Program (VFC) – Offers either low cost or free vaccines and immunizations for children, including immigrants.
+Vaccines are distributed to the State of California as well as local/county health agencies or community clinics at no charge.
 These organizations or government offices will then need to distribute items to physicians/health clinics that have enrolled.
 It has been effective in addressing Meningocaccal, Dipththeria, hepatitis, influenza, tetanus, measles, mumps pertussis, and polio.
 Main phone umber is 877-243-8832

 WISEWOMAN - California -Heart of the Family- Heart/Stroke Screening will offer resources in an effort to delay, prevent, or control cardiovascular and other chronic diseases in uninsured, low-income or underinsured women.
 Telephone number is 916-449-5319.